MERNCraft/css-only-games-1/README.md

 Often, though, you want certain actions of your game to happen automatically: a countdown timer, for example, or a spinning reel on a fruit machine, or the expression on an emoji face.
 Or you may want to trigger something without the player performing an action as deliberate as a conscious click.

-In this section, I'll describe two solutions: CSS animations and the `:hover` pseudo-class.
+In the rest of this article, I'll describe two other solutions: CSS animations and the `:hover` pseudo-class.

-## An animated countdown
+### Animations

 The easiest project for exploring how CSS animations work with CSS counters is a countdown timer.
 For this new topic, you can create a new folder with the name "Countdown" and create inside it an HTML file and a linked CSS file.
 Here's enough HTML to get started:
 ```html